Trace element content and magnetic properties of commercial HOPG samples studied by ion beam microscopy and SQUID magnetometry: Magnetic properties

 As an example of the different contributions we show in Fig.~\ref{Thys} the results for the remanent magnetization of the NT-MDT samples measured after cooling the sample in a field of 1~T, where all three mechanisms can be observed.
 The observed

 hysteresis between warming and cooling, see Fig.~\ref{Thys}, is a clear evidence for the existence of a ferromagnetic state with Curie temperature above 300~K. The sample NT-MDT ZYA shows a behavior compatible with the sum of the contributions due to the mechanisms described in (ii) and (iii), i.e. a quasi-linear contribution plus a superparamagnetic state responsible for the low-temperature behavior (the value of the used parameters in the fits are included in the figure caption), see Fig.~\ref{Thys}(a).
-Sample NT-MDT ZYB shows a temperature dependence that follows the 3D Bloch $T^{3/2}$ model compatible with 3D ferromagnetism, very probably in this case due to the Fe impurities.
+Sample NT-MDT ZYB shows a temperature dependence that follows $\propto (1 - CT^{3/2})$ very probably in this case due to the large Fe impurities or disordered clusters.
 The observed behavior in this sample cannot be fitted with the 2D anisotropic Heisenberg spin wave model, independently of the chosen parameters.
-Figure~\ref{Thys}(b) and its inset show the calculated curves; one can clearly realize, especially at low temperatures that the data do not follow the 2D anisotropic Heisenberg spin wave model but the 3D Bloch $T^{3/2}$ model.
+Figure~\ref{Thys}(b) and its inset show the calculated curves; one can clearly realize, especially at low temperatures that the data do not follow the 2D anisotropic Heisenberg spin wave model.
 On the other hand, the behavior of the remanent magnetization of sample NT-MDT ZYH is compatible with the 2D anisotropic Heisenberg spin wave model, see Fig.~\ref{Thys}(c) and its inset, even though the amount of Fe contamination and the size of the grains are practically the same as in NT-MDT ZYB (see Tab.~\ref{Bulk_conc} and Fig.~\ref{PIXE_grains} for comparison).